 Puppies who are between 6 weeks and 6 months old are the most at-risk for parvo.
 As long as their mothers have received full and updated vaccinations, their antibodies tend to protect puppies younger than 6 weeks.
 After 6 months, puppies should have completed their parvo vaccination series and have adequate protection against it.
 Because protection from parvo isn’t granted until the entire series of vaccinations is completed, puppies who are undergoing their vaccinations can still be at-risk.
 Knowing the symptoms can help you identify issues and get help quickly.

-Symptoms of Parvo in Puppies
+What are the Symptoms of Parvo in Puppies?

 The common symptoms of parvo in puppies also overlap with other serious signs of underlying health conditions, so if you see any of them, it’s a good idea to get the vet.
 But, since parvo is highly contagious, it’s also a good idea to call ahead and notify your vet so you can follow proper quarantine procedures.